Towards Robust Blind Face Restoration with Codebook Lookup Transformer: Acknowledgement

 { }

 \thesection{\Alph{section}} In the appendix, we provide additional discussions and results.
-In Sec.~\ref{sec:supp_ablation}, we present the further study on the designs of Codebook $\mathcal{C}$ and Transformer $T$ as well as the runtimes of methods.
-In Sec.~\ref{sec:extension}, we extend and evaluate our method on more tasks, i.e., face color enhancement, face inpainting, and old photo restoration.
-Sec.~\ref{sec:results} shows more restoration results on the real-world face images.
+In Sec.~\ref{sec:supp_ablation}, we present the further study on the designs of Codebook $\mathcal{C}$ and Transformer $T$.
+Sec.~\ref{sec:results} gives more restoration results on the real-world face images.
+In Sec.~\ref{sec:extension}, we show more results on the extended tasks, including face color enhancement, face inpainting, old photo enhancement, and AI-generated image correction.
+In addition, we also present a \href{https://youtu.be/d3VDpkXlueI}{\underline{video demo}} that contains some enhanced clips of old films.